Positron11/fuzzer/README.md

 ## Compilation

-A makefile is profided in each class's directory, which builds to a `build/` directory in the class subdirectory.
+A makefile is provided in each class's directory, which builds to a `build/` directory in the class subdirectory.
 General compilation is:

 ```bash
 make [iterative|recursive] grammar=[name]